 - Beware of someone claiming you owe money for an item ordered by a deceased spouse or relative.

 - Beware of work-at-home schemes, door-to-door sales, supplemental Medicare insurance, miracle cures, glasses and hearing aids at bargain prices.
-For more information on work-at-home schemes, review material from the United States Postal Service on this topic.
+For more information on work-at-home schemes.

-- Beware of fraudulent use of Postal Money Orders and review material from the Unites States Postal Service on this topic.
+- Beware of fraudulent use of Postal Money Orders.

 - Never provide goods or services before you cash a money order.